Benjamin Boulenger: Sporting Charleroi

 On 26 May 2015, he left Lens, who had just been relegated to Ligue 2, and signed with Belgian Pro League club Sporting Charleroi on a two-year deal with an option for an additional year.
 He made his debut for the club, as well as his European debut, on 23 July 2015, replacing Neeskens Kebano in the 68th minute of a 4–1 win in the UEFA Europa League over Beitar Jerusalem.
 A long-time reserve, he only made his league debut on 23 April 2016, during his club's 4–0 victory against Mechelen.

 On 1 September 2017, Boulenger was sent on a one-season loan with an option to buy to OH Leuven competing in the second-tier Proximus League.

 After returning to Sporting Charleroi, his situation did not improve and despite his contract running for one more season, until June 2019, he was placed in the reserve team and was asked to look for a new club.
 He failed to find a new club, and stayed with Charleroi until the expiry of his contract.

 Seraing

 Boulenger joined Seraing on 19 September 2019, signing a one-year contract with an option for another year with the club competing in the third-tier Belgian First Amateur Division.
 He was part of the team winning two promotions in a row, reaching the top level Belgian Pro League in 2021.

 Francs Borains

 In the summer of 2022, Boulenger signed with Francs Borains in the third-tier Belgian National Division 1.
+He made his competitive debut on 17 August, coming on as a substitute in the 66th minute of a 2–0 home win against Young Reds Antwerp.
+He played 32 matches in his first season, helping the club secure promotion to the Challenger Pro League.

+In mid-2023, a routine fitness test revealed cardiac arrhythmia, requiring surgery in September.
+He suffered a relapse in November, sidelining him for several months.
+Although he returned to training in March 2024, he did not play during the 2023–24 season and subsequently left the club.